-eigh(a[, UPLO, sort]) Calculate eigenvalues and eigenvectors for a hermitian matrix. eig(a[, sort]) Calculate eigenvalues and eigenvectors for a non- hermitian matrix. eigvalsh(a[, UPLO, sort]) Calculate eigenvalues for a hermitian matrix. eigvals(a[, sort]) Calculate eigenvalues for a hermitian matrix. speigs(a, charge_sector, k, args, kwargs) Sparse eigenvalue decomposition w , v of square a in a given charge sector.
+eigh(a[, UPLO, sort]) Calculate eigenvalues and eigenvectors for a hermitian matrix. eig(a[, sort]) Calculate eigenvalues and eigenvectors for a non-hermitian matrix. eigvalsh(a[, UPLO, sort]) Calculate eigenvalues for a hermitian matrix. eigvals(a[, sort]) Calculate eigenvalues for a hermitian matrix. continues on next page speigs(a, charge_sector, k, args, kwargs) Sparse eigenvalue decomposition w , v of square a in a given charge sector.

-7.8.2 charges
+7.10.2 charges